-Small businesses and sole traders not liable for VAT registration may become payers of simplified tax.
-Payers of simplified tax do not pay VAT (except for persons involved in residential housing construction) or profits tax (or, in the case of sole traders, income tax on income from entrepreneurial activity).
+Small businesses and sole traders not liable for VAT registration and certain other categories of taxpayers (e.g., persons involved in construction activities or persons involved in trading and/or catering activity with a turnover over consecutive 12 months exceeding AZN 200,000) may become payers of simplified tax.
+Payers of simplified tax do not pay VAT or profits tax (or, in the case of sole traders, income tax on income from entrepreneurial activity).
 Small businesses being legal entities also do not pay assets tax.

-Certain businesses, e.g., persons involved in the transportation of cargo and passengers (except for international transportation), operators and sellers of sports betting games, and persons involved in residential housing construction are payers of simplified tax irrespective of their turnover.
+Certain businesses, e.g., persons involved in the transportation of cargo and passengers (except for international transportation), operators and sellers of sports betting games, and owners of residential or non-residential areas selling their properties (with certain exceptions) are payers of simplified tax irrespective of their turnover.